 UW is 4 miles northeast of downtown Seattle.
 Washington State University, their big "Apple Cup" rivals, have a downtown campus, but their main campus is in Pullman, all the way across the State, 286 miles away.
 "Wazzu" is actually close to the State Line, and not far from Moscow, Idaho, where the University of Idaho is located.

 In their 1982 College Football Preview issue, Sports Illustrated listed Austin, home of the University of Texas, as the best college town.
 The worst?
 It named 2: "1.
 Pullman, Washington, home of Washington State.
 To party, students must drive 10 miles to Moscow, Idaho.
 2. Moscow, Idaho."
-(It's actually 7 miles between the WSU and UI campuses.)
+(That's where the University of Idaho is.
+It's actually 7 miles between the WSU and UI campuses.)

 * Edmunson Pavilion.
 Adjacent to Husky Stadium, at 3870 Montlake, is Alaska Airlines Arena at Clarence S. "Hec" Edmundson Pavilion, the home of "U-Dub" basketball since 1927.
 Hec was the school's longtime basketball and track coach, and "Hec Ed" hosted the NCAA Final Four in 1949 (Kentucky over Oklahoma State) and 1952 (Kansas over New York's St. John's).
 It has also hosted the State of Washington's high school basketball finals.